First Hawaiian closes Pearlridge branch, establishes redundant operations center

-First Hawaiian Bank said today it is temporarily closing its Pearlridge Branch at 98-1071 Moanalua Road in Aiea in conjuction with its established contingency plan that designates the Pearlridge Branch as a redundant operations center.
+First Hawaiian Bank said Sunday it is temporarily closing its Pearlridge Branch at 98-1071 Moanalua Road in Aiea in conjuction with its established contingency plan that designates the Pearlridge Branch as a backup location for the bank’s administrative operations.

 The closure, which the state’s largest bank said is due to its pandemic operations protocol, will go into effect Monday for regular banking services with the exception of safe deposit box, ATM and night deposit services.
 Bank customers who need to visit a branch can go to the nearby Pearl City Branch at 890 Kamehameha Highway.